skydread1/portfolio/src/loicb/server/content/blog/deploy-clj-app-to-aws.md

                       :alt "Logo referencing Aperture Science"}}
 +++
 +++
-This is an example of how to deploy a containerised full-stack Clojure app in AWS EC2.
+This is an example of how to deploy a containerized full-stack Clojure app in AWS EC2.

 I will use the [flybot.sg website](https://github.com/skydread1/flybot.sg) as example of app to deploy.